 If you are applying based on your membership in a particular social group, explain what the group is, why you are a part of it, and how society in your country of origin views that group.

-If you suffered persecution in the past, you should write about each incident.
-These may include, for example, threats, beatings, unlawful arrests, kidnappings, or property damage.
+If you suffered persecution in your home country in the past, you should write about each incident.
+These might include, for example, threats, beatings, unlawful arrests, kidnappings, or property damage.
 You might also want to include incidents that happened to your family, colleagues, or other people like you.
-Even if an incident does not necessarily rise to the level of persecution, it is important to discuss that incident if it is related to your case and helps fill in a picture of what happened.
+Even if an incident does not necessarily rise to the level of persecution, it is important to discuss that incident if it is related to your case and helps fill in a picture of what happened and explain why you were fearful enough to flee.

 Whether you have suffered past persecution or your application is based solely on a well-founded fear of future persecution, you should discuss why you fear persecution in the future.
 This could include writing about other people like you who have been persecuted or ongoing threats being made against you or people like you in your country of origin.